Internet-of-People/iop-profile-server/docs/INSTALLATION.md

 ## Open Firewall Ports

-By default, profile server operates on ports 16987 and 16988.
+By default, profile server operates on TCP ports 16987 and 16988.
 These ports must be open and publicly accessible on the IP `external_server_address` address.
 However, if you decide to change the configuration of the profile server, you will have to open all ports specified by `primary_interface_port`, `server_neighbor_interface_port`, `client_non_customer_interface_port`, `client_customer_interface_port`, and `client_app_service_interface_port` settings in the configuration file.